AdguardTeam/KnowledgeBase/docs/adguard-for-ios/overview.md

 - **Advanced mode**

-Aside from unlocking **DNS filtering**, it grants access to **Advanced settings**.
+**Advanced mode** unlocks **Advanced settings**.
 We don't recommend messing with those, unless you know what you're doing or you have consulted with technical support first.

 - **Reset statistics**